sectalks/sectalks.github.io/sponsor.md

 SecTalks is **a non-profit community** that holds regular presentations and hand-on challenges on information security topics.
 SecTalks is **an Australian initiative** and that was established in November 2013 in **Perth**.
-Since then it has grown to other cities in Australia including **Sydney, Brisbane and Melbourne**.
-At the time of writing, it has over **500 members across Australia** and every day new members join the SecTalks community.
+Since then it has grown internationally to Asia, Europe, South America and other Australian cities.

 ### Innovative format
 SecTalks has a new meetup format. **It brings together both